 10 Before and after

 It may be a good idea to create a bit of time immediately before your session as a kind of ‘virtual commute’ – as if you were travelling to the appointment, making a space in between the counselling and the rest of the day.
 Similarly, when the session is over, it could be worthwhile just taking a quiet moment before resuming your day.

-If face-to-face counselling is not an option, many people turn to Zoom or Skype.
+If face-to-face counselling is not an option, many people turn to Zoom or Teams.
 But let’s not underestimate the power of telephone counselling.

 When face-to-face counselling is not possible (perhaps counsellor and client live in different countries), then most people think of online counselling as the obvious second-best.
 The idea of conducting counselling on the telephone becomes a kind of runner-up, a lowly third-placed option of last resort.
 But is this really fair?

 Video calls are far from perfect.
 Those of us who remember the early days of Skype calls might remember how much of these early conversations revolved around the quality of the connection and very little else.
 Amazingly, the bandwidth problem still makes itself felt from time to time on most video platforms, causing a certain amount of havoc to any call, let alone a counselling discussion.